cjdoris/ExactpAdics/docs/univariate-polynomials.md

 > {:.ret}
 {:.intrinsic}

-The weak resultant of fs, i.e. the resultant assuming the weak degree of each f in fs is correct.
+The weak resultant of `fs`, i.e. the resultant assuming the weak degree of each f in `fs` is correct.

 ## Newton polygon